-Flows do what is needed to handle an intent of the user.
+Flows do what is needed to handle intents of the user.
 They can be simple (e.g. a flow that answers the question "What kind of coffee do you have?") or complex (for example, a flow that helps the user book a flight), but they always represent some kind of predefined conversational pattern.

 Watch the video for an introduction to flows in Teneo.

 Flows in Teneo are represented graphically.
 Simple flows just contain a trigger that recognizes the user's intent and an output that contains the answer.